eccles/hestia/backups/README.md

     - create one partition on the external disk using fdisk utility.
     - note that it is possible to use the block device directly without creating a partition.
+    - alternatively use GNOME disks utility to encrypt and partition disk.

 ### Using cryptsetup